tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/LessonPlan.md

-## 12.2 Lesson Plan—How the FinTech Feels
+## 12.2 Lesson Plan: How the FinTech Feels

 ---